This article is part of the ongoing Meditation for All challenge. Subscribers to the free newsletter receive weekly guidance and a daily practice.

 Your daily practice of meditation is a marathon, not a sprint.
 You want sustainable, slow progress.
 If that sounds too slow for you, don’t worry, meditation is about learning patience.
 Forcing too much too soon is one of the most common meditation mistakes that can cause anxiety.

-By making 1% progress everyday, according to compounded interest, you’ll be 100% better at meditating in 70 days.
-You’ll also be 100% more peaceful, calm and joyful.
-All the benefits will exponentially grow.
+By making 1% progress everyday, according to compounded interest, you’ll see 100% improvement 70 days.
+You’ll be 100% more peaceful, calm and joyful.
+All the benefits grow exponentially.

-But if you try to do too much too fast, you are more likely to quit.
-Not only that, trying to meditate for too long at a time early on is a mistake that will cause needless anxiety.
+But if you try to do too much too fast, you are more likely to quit or cause yourself needless anxiety.
 Meditation is a time to be gentle with yourself.
 To express self-love.
 To nurture and heal yourself.
-And also, most importantly, to listen to your body.
+And most importantly, to listen to your body’s intelligence.

-Start with just 1 to 5 minutes if meditation is causing a lot of anxiety.
+Start with just 5 minutes if meditation is causing a lot of anxiety.
 If you can, do it twice a day.
-But start small with something you can stick to and then make a commitment.
+But start small with something you can stick to and then make the commitment.
 Set a fixed time and do your best to never miss a day.
 However, if you do miss a day, don’t be hard on yourself either.
-Meditation is a beautiful process of love and healing.
+Meditation is a beautiful, simple, and powerful process of love and healing.

 Don’t Meditate in a Way That Feels Forced

-Don’t meditate in a way that feels like such an enormous challenge that you give up on meditation after 2 minutes.
-Learn a few different types, try them out, and do the one that is best suited for you.
+Don’t meditate in a way that feels like such an enormous challenge that you give up on it after 2 minutes.
+Try a few different types and do the one that feels the best for you.
+There’s no need to torture yourself or make it harder than it needs to be.

-Some people like to listen to music or use meditation apps.
+Some people love to listen to music or use meditation apps.
 Others like to be guided.
-Some people like to stare at a candle or a crystal.
+Some people like to stare at the beach, a candle, or a crystal.
 Some folks like to use a blindfold.
-While no type is bad, some are more beneficial than others.
+No type is bad.
+At your own, unique pace, you can slowly increase your time or move on to mantra or breath techniques if that feels right for you.

 Don’t Put Too Much Pressure on Yourself

 Meditation is about relieving stress, not adding to it.
 We’re so used to being perfectionists in our daily life that we put pressure on ourselves in meditation.
 It’s exactly that kind of habitual thinking that meditation can help us break free from.
-It’s so important in meditation to go easy on yourself.
+Always remember to relax and go easy on yourself.

 Furthermore, meditation isn’t about any desired outcome.
 It’s about the here and now.
 If you are sitting in meditation, you are doing it perfectly.
 Know that there is no “doing it wrong” when it comes to meditation.

 Effort is all that matters.
 What you put in, you get out.
-Being too hard on ourselves is also a big meditation mistake that causes anxiety.
+Being too hard on ourselves is another big meditation mistake that causes anxiety, pressure, and stress.

 Don’t Fall for Fake Meditation

-There are a lot of huge corporations out there right now that want to sell you a meditation experience, but they might have nothing to do with actual meditation.
-Many companies have co-opted the word meditation and instead of giving people what they need, they give people what they want—a very pleasant experience but not a very beneficial one.
+There are a lot of huge corporations out there right now that want to sell you a meditation experience, but their technique might have nothing to do with actual meditation.
+Many companies have co-opted the word meditation and instead of giving people what they need, they sell people what they want — a very pleasant experience but not a very useful one.

 The Meditation for All Challenge takes place in my newsletter, where I share: